Minimum wages rise: Here’s where the changes matter most

 Closing the gap

 State minimum wages have risen faster than inflation for many workers since 2009, despite stagnation in federal policy.
-But across the country, minimum wages still fall consistently below what economists call “living wages” – the amount needed to meet a person’s, or family’s, basic needs.
+But across the country, minimum wages still fall consistently below what economists call living wages – the amount needed to meet a person’s, or family’s, basic needs.

-While many minimum wage workers are unskilled teens, the vast majority of workers who benefit from minimum-wage hikes are over 20, according to research by the Economic Policy Institute.
+While many minimum wage workers are unskilled teens, the vast majority of workers who benefit from minimum wage hikes are over the age of 20, according to research by the Economic Policy Institute.

 The living wage varies widely among jurisdictions, driven in large part by the cost of housing.
 The states where minimum wages are highest are the same states where, despite higher costs, the lowest wage earners are within reach of a living wage.
-Alternatively, the states with lower costs also tolerate the lowest minimum wages – and have the largest gap for low wage workers to make up.
+Alternatively, the states with lower costs also tolerate the lowest minimum wages – and have the largest gap for low-wage workers to make up.

 “We still have large numbers of workers who do not earn enough to meet their family’s basic needs,” says Ken Jacobs, who co-chairs the University of California, Berkeley’s Labor Center.
-He adds “the preponderance of academic research finds that minimum wage laws do what they’re intended to do.
-They improve low wage workers earnings, which has a full range of positive impacts, both on workers and on society.”
+He adds, “The preponderance of academic research finds that minimum wage laws do what they’re intended to do.
+They improve low-wage workers’ earnings, which has a full range of positive impacts, both on workers and on society.”

 Connecticut has the narrowest gap between minimum and living wages: A single person with no children working full time at $15.69 per hour is 12% shy of a living wage.
 Georgia, where the minimum wage is $7.25 per hour, has the largest gap: 59%.
 In all states, the gaps are much bigger for workers with children.

-Intervention at the policy level, says Professor Jacobs, recognizes an ongoing, outsized power employers hold in the workplace.
+Intervention at the policy level, says Professor Jacobs, recognizes an ongoing, outsize power that employers hold in the workplace.
 The more workers earn, the more they spend in the local economy, “and that’s good overall, for our local economies, and it’s vital for workers to be able to meet their basic needs,” he says.

 “Ready to give up”